AndrejPetelin/quickmanapp/README.md

  6. click on the "load unpacked extension" button (near the top-left)
  7. choose the extension's directory

-* the extension will be soon available on the Chrome web store!
+the extension will be soon available on the Chrome web store!

+(the extension will be soon available on the Chrome web store!)

 Usage:
  QuickMan lets you to easily access man pages (e.g., for C standard library functions). you could either hold down the CTRL key and highlight text in a